ramonprata/NET_Core_MVC_REST_API_Demo/README.md

 ## Controllers

-- Classes responsible for handle the Http requests and respond them
+- Classes responsible for handle the HTTP requests coming to that specific route, and respond them
-- Setup in Startup -> ConfigureServices
+- Setup in `Startup -> ConfigureServices`
 - Uses dependency injection to interact with the other layers via interfaces
-- They are the very last "thing" that will execute in the Http pipeline: Startup -> Configure
+- They are the very last "thing" that will execute in the HTTP pipeline: `Startup -> Configure`

 ## Help